cartolari/snipmate_to_yas/README.md

 in YASnippet use Elisp.
 This is handled by this script in a extremely simple way, but most interpolations should work.
 If you found some error please let me know.

-For information of configuration options please check the CLI:

-    $ snipmate_to_yas --help

 ## Contributing